ved93/Ved/README.md

 ### 👋 Hi, I'm Ved.

-I work at the intersection of consumer data & tech to build ML systems to help customers.
-I also write about effective data science, learning, and career to help readers.
+I work at the intersection of data, business & product.
+I have been building data products from 5+ years.
+I also write about effective data science, learning, and career.
 Currently a Data Scientist at Urbanclap solving some core problems in marketplace.

 - 🔭 I’m currently working on Automating ML, Systemic Data Science, Lead Score and Productivity Loss.
 - 🌱 I’m currently learning more DL, Designing Scalable Systems, and how to communicate data-science effectively in org.